Real Music & Real Estate . . .

 FALL GUY

 I was putting away my tenor sax.
 I was seated.
 The wooden chair leg snapped and I fell into a bunch of flower bouquets stage-side.
 Wet flowers.
 Luckily I had on a heavy tux jacket.
 I landed on my shoulder.
-I wore the heavy tux because it was cold out; the wedding gig was in a tent with no heat.
+I wore the heavy tux because it was cold out (earlier this month); the wedding gig was in a tent with no heat.
 Good news.
 I didn’t injured anything.

 When an old person tumbles, it’s newsworthy, at least to the tumbler.
 I see falls occasionally on gigs – old people doing the hora and tripping.
 Once a young woman tripped and broke her ankle.
 She was scheduled to run a marathon.
 It’s all about the shoes.